The sound alone of racking your shotgun’s slide should send intruders running, but what if it doesn’t…

 - 10 feet away to simulate average defensive gun use distance

-- Addition of clothing (you can see on the left side there’s 4 layers for a “worst case”)
+- Addition of clothing (you can see on the left side there are 4 layers for a “worst case”)

 - 12-18 inches of penetration (ideal to actually hit vital organs and some leeway for bigger people or in case the intruder has limbs in front of their torso)

 However, there’s not as much good data for shotgun loads so we will have to make due with what we’ve got.

 Review of Shotgun Loads